How to Get Kids Involved in Prepping for a Disaster

 Make A Disaster Plan

-Many Americans don’t have a game plan for when disaster strikes, leaving their children in the dark on what action is needed.
-What kind of disaster plan do you have in order for your family to be better prepared during an emergency?
+Many Americans don’t have a game plan for when disaster strikes, leaving their children in the dark about what action is needed.
+What kind of disaster plan do you have for your family to be better prepared during an emergency?
 Keep reading to learn how to get kids involved in prepping for a disaster.

 This is no laughing matter and one that you need to take very seriously.
 Having knowledge about bad weather and then coming up with a game plan can be the difference between life and death.